 Penalties and Charges for Arson

 The crime of arson is detailed in § 28.02 of the Texas Penal Code.
-Depending on the type of arson, this could be charged as a second degree felony, first degree felony or a state jail felony.
-The Houston Arson Attorney at the firm have provided helpful information about the crime of arson and the penalties it might carry.
+Depending on the type of arson, this could be charged as a second-degree felony, first-degree felony or a state jail felony.
+The Houston Arson Attorney at the firm has provided helpful information about the crime of arson and the penalties it might carry.

 A person commits an offense if the person starts a fire, regardless of whether the fire continues after ignition, or causes an explosion with intent to destroy or damage.